-When Congress revamped the bankruptcy laws in 2005, one of the many things they did was try to protect the rights of divorced (or soon-to-be-divorced) people.
-One of the things they did was clarify the definition of debts that were incurred by a debtor for the support of another.
+When Congress revamped the bankruptcy laws in 2005, it sought to protect the rights of divorced (or soon-to-be-divorced) people.
+One of the things they did was clarify the definition of debts that were incurred by a debtor for the support of another, whether that be a child or an ex-spouse.
 This they did by creating the term “Domestic Support Obligation” or DSO.

 In essence, a DSO is a debt (including interest) that accrues before, on, or after the date a bankruptcy is filed that is in the nature of alimony, maintenance, or support.
 This debt can be owed to a spouse, former spouse, or child (or parent of said child).
 A DSO can be created by a: